 This subsection establishes a highly significant and robust reduced-form impact of observed and predicted diversity within an ethnic homeland on intra-societal conflicts within this homeland.
 The analyzes explores the effect of population diversity within ethnic groups on the prevalence of conflict, as well as on its intensity at the ethnic level.
-The empirical specifications in the ethnic-level analysis follows rather closely the specifications in the country-level analysis, assuring the comparability of the findings.
+The empirical specifications in the ethniclevel analysis follows rather closely the specifications in the country-level analysis, assuring the comparability of the findings.

-Tables 5 and 6 presents the results of the baseline analysis of the influence of interpersonal population diversity within an ethnic homeland on log conflict prevalence over the period 1989-2008.
-Table 5 conducts the analysis for the observed-diversity sample.
-In particular, column 1 establishes a highly significant association between observed diversity across the 207 ethnic homelands and conflict prevalence, conditional on world-region fixed effects.
-Column 2, demonstrates that - as depicted in Figure 5 - the association remains highly significant and stable if one accounts for the potentially confounding effects of some exogenous geographical factors (i.e., absolute latitude, ruggedness, mean and range of elevation, mean and range of land suitability, distance from waterway, and an island dummy).
+Tables V and VI present the results of the baseline analysis of the influence of interpersonal population diversity within an ethnic homeland on log conflict prevalence over the period 1989-2008.
+Table V conducts the analysis for the observed-diversity sample.
+In particular, Column 1 establishes a highly significant association between observed diversity across the 207 ethnic homelands and conflict prevalence, conditional on world-region fixed effects.
+Column 2 demonstrates that - as depicted in Figure 5 - the association remains highly significant and even increases slightly in magnitude if one accounts for the potentially confounding effects of some exogenous geographical factors (i.e., absolute latitude, ruggedness, mean and range of elevation, mean and range of land suitability, distance from waterway, and an island dummy).
 Column 3 establishes that accounting for additional exogenous climatic factors which have been shown to be relevant for conflict (i.e., temperature and precipitation), the association between observed diversity and conflict remains highly significant.
-The coefficient estimate suggests that an increase in population diversity from the 10th percentile (e.g., the Mamusi people of Oceania) to the 90th percentile (e.g., the Pare people of Eastern Africa) corresponds to an average increase of 0.43 in the prevalence of conflicts in each sub-territory of the homeland over the years 1989-2008 (compared to a sample mean of 0.14 and a standard deviation of 0.27).
-Columns 4 and 5 establishes that the qualitative results are unaffected by accounting for the potentially confounding effects of linguistic fractionalization and polarization.
-Finally, columns 6
+The coefficient estimate suggests that an increase in population diversity from the 10th percentile (e.g., the Mamusi people of Oceania) to the 90th percentile (e.g., the Pare people of Eastern Africa) corresponds to an average increase of 0.43 in the prevalence of conflicts within the territory of a homeland over the years 1989-2008 (compared to a sample mean of 0.14and a standard deviation of 0.27).
+Columns 4 and 5 establishe that the qualitative results are unaffected by accounting for the potentially confounding effects of linguistic fractionalization and polarization.
+Finally, Columns 6 and 7 demonstrate that the estimates remain highly significant and stable if one accounts for a set of potentially endogenous confounders (i.e., log luminosity, malaria endemicity, and time since settlement).